ptpeck357/BattleBlocks/README.md

   <li>The object of the game is to earn points in each round and make it onto the Leaderboard</li>
   <li>Your points are accumulated and last forever, so the top point holders are on the Leaderboard</li>
   <li>To earn points, you have to try to clear the blocks on your side</li>
-  <li>The rounds are played in realtime, so course your opponent is trying to clear the blocks on their side at the same time</li>
+  <li>The rounds are played in realtime, so of course your opponent is trying to clear the blocks on their side at the same time</li>
 </ul>
 <br>
 There are two wrinkles that make the game interesting....